projectaligned/projectaligned.github.io/_pages/about.md

 @ [Sisu](https://sisudata.com/) 2019-Present:
 -----
-My experiences with large-scale data analysis of experimental data at Rigetti catalyzed an interest in joining an organization focused on data analytics.
-So I moved to [Sisu Data](https://sisudata.com/).
-As part of the Product Engineering team there, I built the user-facing side of the platform and deepened my understanding of how people use machine learning to solve business problems.
-After a few months at Rigetti, I began thinking more deeply about what we choose to optimize and why.
+I joined [Sisu Data](https://sisudata.com/) to learn about data analytics techniques that work.
+I built the user-facing side of the platform.
+After a few months at Sisu, I began thinking more deeply about what we choose to optimize and why.
+I started building a spreadsheet of my own daily behavioral patterns and emotional states in order to understand what actions were correlated with positive and negative outcomes.
+After carefully aggregating this data for a couple of months I realized two things.
+The first is that I could actually learn useful insights about behaviors that are correlated with my actions.
+The second is that gathering the data was time consuming and tedious.

 @ [Rigetti](https://en.wikipedia.org/wiki/Rigetti_Computing) 2017-2019:
 -----